mspencedm/Software-Dev-DnD/Sessions/Session1.md

 ### The Box

-The Box contains the [Shard of Dissolution].
+The Box contains the [Shard of Dissolution](https://github.com/mspencedm/Arventia/blob/main/Items/ShardOfDissolution.md).

 The ornate box, discovered by Seraphina in the Sylvan Haven, contains a powerful magical artifact known as the "Shard of Dissolution."
 This mysterious and dangerous item is a crystalline shard that emanates a faint, ominous glow.